netzkolchose/django-computedfields/docs/manual.rst

     renders the dependency graph to <filename>.

 - ``updatedata``
-    updates all computed fields of the project.
-Useful after tons of bulk changes, e.g. from fixtures.
+    does a full update on all computed fields in the project.
+Only useful after tons of bulk changes, e.g. from fixtures.

 Todos & Future Plans